mulfdev/mhmulford0/README.md

 ## Hi there, I'm Matt👋

-- 📚 I just completed Lambda School
+- 📚 I'm working as a Software Engineer at Seven Star, Inc
-- 🌱 I’m currently learning TypeScript
+- 🌱 I :sparkling_heart: TypeScript
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to produce / engineer music

 ### Languages and Tools: